Nursing

 Video: Nursing within the Therapeutic Apheresis Team

-Sorry, we couldn't load this video from Youtube.
+Sorry, we couldn't load this video from YouTube.

 This is a YouTube video that, to play, requires cookies to be stored on your device.
 We have prevented the video from showing because you have not accepted cookies.